BrandonBoSmith/brandonbosmith/README.md

 ## 🖖 About Me

 I'm a digital automation enthusiest (Site Reliability Engineering/DevOps/Automation Engineering) and really enjoy creating automated solutions for challenging problems.
-I work in Linux, Kubernetes, Python, Terraform, Ansible and use whatever tools available to create a propper solution.
+I work in Linux, Kubernetes, Python, Terraform, Ansible and use whatever tools available to create a reliable solution.
 Sometimes there is no easy solution and I'll create something custom in Python which is also very fun and fulfilling to do.
-While most of my work is container in client private repos, it shoudl be noted from my activity on this page that I am an active contributor in several different projects.
+While most of my work is contained in client private repos, it should be noted from my activity on this page that I am an active contributor in several different projects.
 Because a lot of my work is in private repos, I am currently working on gathering "work samples" to show so of the creative solutions I have built.

 📧 bo@bosmith.tech
 <!--